Registering a food business

 - grocery stores and supermarkets

-- businesses which sell food as a smaller part of their business such as chemists, cinemas, corner stores, petrol stations and sporting facilities
+- businesses that sell food as a smaller part of their business such as chemists, cinemas, corner stores, petrol stations and sporting facilities

 - childcare providers that provide food